internationaltouch/internationaltouch.github.io/_policy/member-protection.md

 require that the complaint/allegation be reported to an appropriate authority.

 All complaints will be dealt with promptly, seriously, sensitively and confidentially.
-Our procedures for handling and resolving complaints are outlined in Attachment \[D1\].
+Our procedures for handling and resolving complaints are outlined in [Complaints procedure].

 Individuals and organisations may also seek to have their complaint handled by an external agency under anti-discrimination, child protection, criminal or other relevant legislation.